nimashoghi/ECE-4180-Project/README.md

 # Smart Dashcam and Backup Camera <!-- omit in toc -->

 ### By Nima Shoghi Ghalehshahi and Ridge Ross <!-- omit in toc -->

+### If on github pages and wish to see code, please click link to repository in top right<!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->